uthcode/learntosolveit/pylons/pylons.rst

 * Convention over configuration

 Pylons also puts particular emphasis on loose coupling and clean separation.
-You’ll learn about each of these ideas in the following sections.

 The Model View Controller architecture is a result of the recognition that, at their heart, most web applications:

 * Store and retrieve data in a way that is natural to the programming language involved (the model)
 * Represent the data in various ways, most commonly as HTML pages (the view)